SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 .. cpp:class:: SmileiMPI

-The basic PIC loop implementation
+The :program:`Smilei` PIC loop implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The initialization and the main loop are explicitely done in the main file ``Smilei.cpp``.